Adolescence: Peers

 Adolescents tend to associate with "cliques" on a small scale and "crowds" on a larger scale.
-During early adolescence, adolescents often associate in cliques, exclusive, single-sex groups of peers with whom they are particularly close.
-Despite the common notion that cliques are an inherently negative influence, they may help adolescents become socially acclimated and form a stronger sense of identity.
-Within a clique of highly athletic male-peers, for example, the clique may create a stronger sense of fidelity and competition.
+During early adolescence, adolescents often associate in cliques, exclusive, single-sex groups of peers with whom they are particularly close which may help adolescents become socially acclimated and form a stronger sense of identity.
+Within a clique of highly athletic male peers, for example, the clique may create a stronger sense of fidelity and competition.
 Cliques also have become somewhat a "collective parent", i.e. telling the adolescents what to do and not to do.
 Towards late adolescence, cliques often merge into mixed-sex groups as teenagers begin romantically engaging with one another.
 These small friend groups then break down further as socialization becomes more couple-oriented.

 On a larger scale, adolescents often associate with crowds, groups of individuals who share a common interest or activity.
 Often, crowd identities may be the basis for stereotyping young people, such as jocks or nerds.
 In large, multi-ethnic high schools, there are often ethnically determined crowds.
+While crowds are very influential during early and middle adolescence, they lose salience during high school as students identify more individually.

+An important aspect of communication is the channel used.
+Channel, in this respect, refers to the form of communication, be it face-to-face, email, text message, phone or other.
+Teens are heavy users of newer forms of communication such as text message and social-networking websites such as Facebook, especially when communicating with peers.
 Adolescents use online technology to experiment with emerging identities and to broaden their peer groups, such as increasing the amount of friends acquired on Facebook and other social media sites.
 Some adolescents use these newer channels to enhance relationships with peers however there can be negative uses as well such as cyberbullying, as mentioned previously, and negative impacts on the family.